 A visit to San Francisco can be expensive.
 However, there are many ways to save.

 The pass also includes a ticket on a bay cruise (which is a must for first time visitors).
-In addition, you will get a seven day pass on the local public transit, which includes the cable cars.

 If you love squeezing in as much as possible, then this is the pass for you!